4Freye/panelsplit/README.md

 ---
 # PanelSplit: A tool for panel data analysis

-PanelSplit is a Python package designed to facilitate time-series cross-validation.
+PanelSplit is a Python package designed to facilitate time-series cross-validation when working with multiple entities (aka panel data).
 This tool is particularly useful for handling panel data in various stages throughout the data pipeline, including feature engineering, hyper-parameter tuning, and model estimation.

 ## Features